 1915- THE BIRTH OF A NATION or The Clansman premiered at Clunes Auditorium in Los Angeles.
 Film pioneer D.W.
 Griffith's racist movie was considered for years the first American feature length film.
 Only the discovery of a 1913 Richard III film predates it.
-Son of a Confederate veteran it’s been thought that Griffith was making a personal statement, truth is there was a flood of films to mark the 50th anniversary of the Civil War and the book the Clansman by Thomas Dixon was a hot property.
+Son of a Confederate veteran, it’s been thought that Griffith was making a personal statement, truth is there was a flood of films to mark the 50th anniversary of the Civil War and the book the Clansman by Thomas Dixon was a best seller.
 President Woodrow Wilson (another son of the South ) called it :"History written with a thunderbolt and I’m afraid all too true."

-Birth of a Nations’ inflammatory imagery and this politically incorrect Presidential endorsement helped a rebirth of the defunct Ku Klux Klan, and caused an increase in lynchings.
+Birth of a Nations’ inflammatory imagery and this politically incorrect Presidential endorsement helped a rebirth of the defunct Ku Klux Klan, and caused an increase in lynching.
 But despite the film’s politics, it’s technique influenced world cinema and established once and for all the feature film length as the standard for all future motion pictures.
 It’s original running length was 3 hours.

 D.W.
 Griffith in latter years lost his fortune and became a drunken has-been.
 Watching him at Chasen's Restaurant in the 1940’s beg MGM studio head Dore Schary for work, inspired Billy Wilder to write SUNSET BLVD.

 1928- Englishman John Logie Baird transmitted a still television image across the Atlantic from England to Hartsdale New York.
 It was a still image of a woman.
 Baird was one of the fathers of Television with Vladimir Zworkin, Lee DeForrest and Deutches Telefunken.

 1961- Nebraska teenager and future movie star Nick Nolte was busted for the first time.
 He was accused of selling fake Draft cards so his friends could buy alcohol.